xerocodee/InfraBoard/CONTRIBUTING.md

 8. **Open a Pull Request**: Go to the InfraBoard repository and open a pull request from your branch.

+##### Notes :

+To contribute to InfraBoard, always push new features or bug fixes to a feature/bug branch first.
+Then, raise a pull request (PR) from your feature/bug branch to the test branch for review.
+It's crucial to target the test branch with your PRs to ensure changes are tested before merging into the master/stage codebase.
+This approach helps maintain the stability and quality of the project.

 ## Coding Guidelines

 - Ensure your code adheres to the project's coding standards.